AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-queries.md

 in our query actually consists of nothing but fields.
 The expression of `products` is syntactically no different from that of `categories`.
 Both are fields, and there is no difference between their construction under the hood.

-Any GraphQL data graph has a single "root" type (usually called `Query`) to start the tree, and the types we tend to think of as "entities" are simply assigned to fields on this root.
+Any GraphQL data graph has a single "root" type (typically referred to `Query`) to start the tree, and the types we tend to think of as "entities" are simply assigned to fields on this root.
 Our example query is actually making one "generic" query for the root type and selecting the fields `country` and `categories`.
 It is then selecting sub-fields of those fields, and so on, potentially several levels deep.
 Wherever the return type of a field is a complex